Julynx/dbloat/README.md

     - Ubuntu / Debian:<br>
     ```sudo apt install android-tools-adb```
     - For other OS, follow [this guide](https://www.xda-developers.com/install-adb-windows-macos-linux/).
-2. Enable USB debugging: 'Settings > Developer options > USB debugging'
+2. Enable USB debugging: 'Settings > Developer options > USB debugging'.
 3. Connect your device to the computer using a USB cable.
 <br><br>